Hole & Corner 21, is both inspired by, and a result of, an ever-increasing feeling of restlessness.

 Our own creative restlessness has resulted in a change of look for the magazine.
-We’ve played with type, got lost in the photography, added more stories, split it into two parts, and wrapped it in a piece of art by George Young.
+We’d love to hear what you think of it…we’ve played with type, got lost in the photography, added more stories, split it into two parts – a mini journal packed with ideas, conversations, studio visits, travel guides and inspirations – and wrapped it in a piece of art by George Young.
 The artist describes it as a ‘joyful painting about the good things we can hope to enjoy’.
 We love his optimism, and hope you do too.